XueSeason/XSPullRefresh/README.md

 ## License

-MaterialDesignKit is released under the MIT license.
+XSPullRefreshDemo is released under the MIT license.
 See LICENSE for details.